PAIR-code/lit/documentation/api.md

 Input examples and model outputs in LIT are flat records (i.e. Python `dict` and JavaScript `object`).
 Field names (keys) are user-specified strings, and we use a system of "specs" to describe the types of the values.
 This spec system is
-semantic: in addition to defining the datatype (string, float, etc.), spec types define how a field should be interpreted by LIT components and frontend modules.
+semantic: in addition to defining the data type (string, float, etc.), spec types define how a field should be interpreted by LIT components and frontend modules.

 For example, the [MultiNLI](https://cims.nyu.edu/~sbowman/multinli/) dataset might define the following spec: